dgaydukov/cert-aws/files/sa.md

 192.168.0.0/24 - first 24 bytes - network, last 8 - ip address totally 2**8 = 256 ip addresses.
 192.168.0.0/28 - first 28 bytes - network, last 4 - ip address, totally 2**5 = 16 ip addresses.
 So by knowing subnet mask we can determine if 2 ip addresses are on the same network.
-There are 5 classes of network:
-A - subnet /8, first octet => 0-127
-B - subnet /16, first octet => 128-191
-C - subnet /24, first octet => 192-223
-In every network first(all zeros) and last (all ones) are 0 - specifies network
+In every network first/last addresses are:
+* first (all zeros, 0) - specifies network
-255 - broadcast a message to every host on a network (ARP)
-* Gateway - router specified on a host, which links the host's subnet to other networks.
-For ordinary users gateway - is Internet provider, cause it connects them to Internet.
+* last (all ones, 255) - broadcast a message to every host on a network (ARP) Gateway - router specified on a host, which links the host's subnet to other networks.
+For ordinary users gateway - Internet provider, cause it connects them to Internet.
-Gateways regulate traffic between two dissimilar networks, while routers regulate traffic between similar networks Default gateway - ip address in router for particular network (for every network including Internet router will have it's own ip address)
+Gateways regulate traffic between two dissimilar networks, while routers regulate traffic between similar networks Default gateway - ip address of router for particular network (for every network including Internet, router will have it's own ip address)
-When you send packet, tcp/ip will use subnet mask to determine if ip address in the same subnet, it this is the case it will send packet futrher, if false - it will send it to default gateway.
+When you send packet, tcp/ip will use subnet mask to determine if ip address in the same subnet, in this case it will send packet further, if false - it will send it to default gateway.
+There are 2 types of networks:
+* Classful - there are 5 classes of network:
+    * A - subnet /8, first octet => 0-127
+    * B - subnet /16, first octet => 128-191
+    * C - subnet /24, first octet => 192-223
+    * D (multicast) - first octet => 224-239.
+It is reserved for multicast and cannot be used for regular unicast traffic
+    * E (reserved) - first octet => 240-255.
+It is reserved and cannot be used on the public Internet
 * CIDR (Classless Inter-Domain Routing) - replace classful network (A-D classes) and allocate ip-addresses without bind it to any class network.
-Based on VLSM.
+There are 2 ways how IP address space is assigned within each organization:
-* VLSM (Variable Length Subnet Mask) - when we divide a network into subnet with different length.
+* VLSM (Variable Length Subnet Mask) - when we divide a network into subnet with different length
+* FLSM (Fixed Length Subnet Masks) - all networks within your infra are the same size.
+So if you have 2 networks and one is 200 and another is 20, both would be /24 size.
-Suppose we have a network 192.168.0.1/24 - totally 254 addresses(actually total - 256, but first and last are reserved)
-We need to divide it into 4 subnets with 10, 50, 2 and 20 hosts.
+As you already guess most private networks on-premise and on aws vpc are built using CIDR+VLSM Suppose we have a network 192.168.0.1/24 - totally 254 addresses(actually total - 256, but first and last are reserved) We need to divide it into 4 subnets with 10, 50, 2 and 20 hosts.
 Although we can equally divide our network on 4 and have 64 ip-addresses in each, it's better not to give way more than needed
 In this case we can divide it on min power 2.